Lexington Winter Invitational

 I am probably not the best the judge for these kinds of aff but I will evaluate them as objectively as possible

-The aff should defend hypothetical implementation of a topical plan.
-At the very least, the aff has to have some relationship to the topic(it should be easy to do since it's immigration) I want the offense to be articulated well because many times I get confused with the offenses of these affs.
+The aff should defend the hypothetical implementation of a topical plan.
+At the very least, the aff has to have some relationship to the topic.
+I want the offense to be articulated well because many times I get confused with the offenses of these affs.
 I think fairness is absolutely an impact as well as an I/L. I default to debate is a game and it's gonna be hard to convince me otherwise.

 I think the ballot ultimately just decides a win and a loss, but I can be convinced that there are extra significances and values to it.
 That being said, I have seen a lot of k aff with impacts that the ballot clearly can not address.